cadpnq/telnetlib/README.md

  * `messageName` *String* the name of the message
  * `data` *String* | *Number* | *Boolean* | *Object* | *Array* The message data

-Emitted when a GMCP message is received.
+Emitted when a GMCP message is received. `packageName` and `messageName` are normalized to lower case.

 #### Event: `gmcp/<name>`
  * `data` *String* | *Number* | *Boolean* | *Object* | *Array* The message data